subroy13/statwizard/content/posts/random-matrix-theory-intro/index.md

 ![](fig4.png)

 Well, this is no way a Gaussian kind of a distribution anymore.
-There is, of course, no concentration about the mean, and this semicircular structure of the probability distribution is not very traditional in nature, like the CLT or WLLN that we have know so far.
+There is, of course, no concentration about the mean, and this semicircular structure of the probability distribution is not very traditional in nature, like the CLT or LLN that we have know so far.
 Dealing with this kind of distribution thus requires new tools, so we have a separate theory on Random Matrices.

-> TO WRITE
+There are basically two hindrances on extending the traditional tools.

+1. The eigenvalues are non-linear functions of the entries of the matrix $X$, which may not have a very explicit and nice expression.
+For instance, in generate the eigenvalues are defined as the solution to the characteristic function $det(X - \lambda I) = 0$.
+This will be a complicated $n$-degree polynomial of $\lambda$, the zeros of which will be difficult to obtain in terms of the coefficients.

+2. Secondly, we usually work with independent random variables or conditionally independent random variables (in the case of Martingales[^3]).
+However, the eigenvalues are the zeros of the same characteristic polynomial, which are very likely to be correlated.

 Same thing happens for the singular values.
 We get a quarter circle instead of half circle here.